tyu008/agisdk/README.md

 ## Quick Start

-Here's a simple example to get you started for benchmarking an AI model on the REAL Bench environment:
+Here's a simple example to get you started for benchmarking an AI agent on the REAL Bench environment:

 ```python
 from agisdk import real